 Find Maine Writers is dedicated to profiling Maine’s many diverse and talented writers, publicizing their work and accomplishments, and connecting them with readers, editors, literary agents, publishers, and potential employers.
 Find Maine Writers is a members-only benefit of the Maine Writers & Publishers Alliance.
 Interested writers can learn more about joining the MWPA HERE.

 Our sincere thanks and appreciation goes out to the Betterment Fund, the Maine Arts Commission, and the Quimby Family Foundation for their generous support of the MWPA and this project, and to First Pier Technology Partners, which developed the site.
-Find Maine Writers was designed by Stephen Abbott and Robbie Kanner.
+Find Maine Writers was designed by Stephen Abbott and Robyn Kanner.

 The categories on Find Maine Writers were created to balance inclusivity with usability.
 Our goal is to provide a user-friendly service, which means that we had to consolidate some literary genres and for-hire categories.
 If you are a visitor or profiled writer, please use following guide when visiting the site or making your selections: